 Tiny homes have hit the big time!
 For good reason, too – who can resist the quaint, simple appeal of a tiny house, especially when they are so within our reach?
 Your hobbit home doesn’t have to be buried in a mossy hill or built out of fresh pine.
 Even some of the strangest items can be converted into a tiny home.

-In case you’re thinking of investing in building a tiny home or just curious about the possibilities, here are some wonderful places to find potential and inspiration.
+In case you’re thinking of investing in building a tiny home or just curious about the possibilities of off the grid living, here are some wonderful places to find potential and inspiration.
 (Check out our Pinterest board!)

 We all wanted a treehouse as a kid, but why not indulge in a little wish-fulfillment as an adult?
 Whether your tree-house is lofted and hidden amidst the trees or just built around an old, reliable oak, tree houses add that come-back-to-nature feel that some log houses might be lacking.
 While it may take some maneuvering and a little professional insight, these houses can be reliable and beautiful once the building is done.